A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Architecture Oriented Optimization

-\textbf{Load balance}.
 In \cite{Patwary2015Parallel}, matrices are divided into small partitions and dynamic load balancing is used over the partitions.
-Experiments show that reducing the size of each partition leads to better load balance on a system with two Intel Xeon E5-2697 V3 processors.
 They find that better results are achieved when the total number of partitions is $6$-$10$ times the number of threads.
-To reduce the overhead of dynamic scheduling, the static scheduling is used in the SpGEMM algorithm on the Intel KNL processor \cite{Nagasaka2018}.
-A three-level partitioning scheme is presented to achieve load balancing based on the architecture of the Sunway \cite{Chen2019}.
-For the form of $C=A \times B$, on the first level, the left sparse matrix $A$ is partitioned into multiple sub-$A$.
-Each core group in the SW26010 processor performs the multiplication of a sub-$A$ and $B$.
-On the second level, $B$ is partitioned into multiple sub-$B$.
-Each CPE core in a core group multiplies the sub-$A$ by a sub-$B$.
-On the third level, to fit the 64-KB local data memory in each CPE core, sub-$A$ and sub-$B$ are further partitioned into several sets.
+Chen et al. \cite{Chen2019}\cite{2020_Neural_Sunway} present a three-level partitioning scheme for Sunway architecture.
+At the first level, each core group in the SW26010 processor performs the multiplication of a sub-$\matr{A}$ and $\matr{B}$.
+At the second level, each CPE core in a core group multiplies the sub-$\matr{A}$ by a sub-$\matr{B}$.
+At the third level, to fit the 64 KB local data memory in each CPE core, sub-$\matr{A}$ and sub-$\matr{B}$ are further partitioned into several sets.
+To achieve a balanced load, they divide $\matr{A}$ and $\matr{B}$ according to the computational loads rather than rows.